Hi there! I am Dani, the girl behind GlobetrotterGirls.com.

 - Things you shouldn’t miss in Buenos Aires

-and the mistakes we have made along the way.
+and the mistakes I have made along the way.

 - Getting scammed in Bangkok